Anal Fissure

 You may be given the following medicines:

-- Stool softeners: Your caregiver may also give you medicine that makes your bowel movement softer.
+- Stool softeners help make your bowel movements softer.
 This helps prevent constipation.
 You will be less likely to strain and cause an anal fissure if you are not constipated.

-- Botulinum toxin: This is medicine given as a shot into the skin around your anus.
+- Botulinum toxin is given as a shot into the skin around your anus.
 It helps your anal muscle relax.
-Ask your caregiver for more information about botulinum toxin shots.

-You may need surgery if other treatments do not work.
+may be needed if other treatments do not work.
 You may also need surgery if your anal fissure is very painful.
-Surgery is often used for chronic anal fissures.
-The most common surgery is called a lateral internal sphincterotomy (LIS).
-During surgery, a small part of your anal muscle is cut.
-This helps relax your anal muscle and decrease your pain.
-Sometimes, your caregiver may remove all or some of your anal fissure.
-This is called a fissurectomy.
+The most common surgery is called a lateral internal sphincterotomy.
+A small part of your anal muscle is cut to help relax your anal muscle and decrease your pain.
+A fissurectomy may be used to remove all or some of your anal fissure.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.